RMerl/asuswrt-merlin/README-merlin.txt

-* Display active connections *
+* Display active NAT connections *
-There is a new tab under System Log called "Connections".
-This page will list the currently tracked network connections.
+On the Network Tools -> Netstat page there is an additional option called "NAT Connections".
+This will list the currently tracked network connections.
 You can enable name resolution for IPs on the Tools menu,  under "Other Settings".
 Note that name resolution can slow down the loading of this page, especially if you have a lot of tracked connections (for instance while torrenting).